Osijek-Baranja County: County government

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Albanians, Germans, Hungarians, Roma, Serbs and Slovaks of Croatia each fulfilled legal requirements to elect 25 members minority councils of the Osijek-Baranja County while Bosniaks, Macedonians, Montenegrins and Slovenes of Croatia electing individual representatives.
+Numerous municipalities, towns or cities in the county elected their own local minority councils as well.

 Demographics

 Several minorities in Osijek-Baranja County have their Minority Councils.
 Here is the list of minorities' Councils with links to their respective Statutes and name of Osijek-Baranja County in their language.

 Bosniaks, Montenegrins, Macedonians, Rusyns and Slovenes have one representative each.

 The Serbian Joint Council of Municipalities, consisting of Erdut, Jagodnjak and Šodolovci municipalities is active within the county.

 Features

 The Kopački Rit nature park is located within this county.
 Other notable attractions in the country include Đakovo Cathedral, Tvrđa, Bizovac spa, Đakovački vezovi, Osijek Zoo and Aquarium, Urban Fest Osijek, Red fićo in Osijek, Battle of Batina monument, Eastern Continental wine region and other.